-Prior to the hearing, the clerk will have written to the complainant informing them of how the review will be conducted.
-The headteacher of the academy in question, the chair of the Academy Council and the chair of directors will also have a copy of this letter.
+Prior to the hearing, the clerk will write to the complainant informing them of how the review will be conducted.
+It would be usual for the headteacher of the academy in question, the chair of the Academy Council and the chair of directors will also have a copy of this letter.
+It is acknowledged that the stage three process could be between: a parent/carer and a head teacher / academy / academy council; member of academy staff and a head teacher; members of academy staff; head teacher and the Trust; or other permutations.
+The clerk therefore has to determine the most appropriate way of managing the stage three process.

 At the hearing, all participants will be given the opportunity to put their case across and discuss any issues.
+It may be that individual meetings are held between the panel and the different sides in the complaint as part of the process.
+It is envisaged that the hearing would, wherever possible, include the complainant being able to discuss the case with the object of their complaint.
 If the hearing is unable to be conducted in person due to exceptional circumstances it may be held virtually by video call.
 The meeting will allow for:

 - The complainant to be present and accompanied at the hearing if they wish.
-The identity of the companion must be agreed by the Chair in advance and they will be able to act in a supportive role but not speak on the complainant's behalf (unless agreed in exceptional circumstances before the hearing). - The complainant to explain their complaint and the individual handling the complaint to explain the reasons for their decision. - The complainant to question the individual handling the complaint, and vice versa, about the complaint.

-- Any evidence, including witnesses who have been prior approved by the chair of the panel, to be questioned. - Members of the panel to question both the complainant and the individual about whom the complaint was made. - Final statements to be made by both parties involved.
+The identity of the companion must be agreed by the Chair in advance and they will be able to act in a supportive role but not speak on the complainant's behalf (unless agreed in exceptional circumstances before the hearing). - The complainant to explain their complaint and the individual handling the complaint to determine how the complaint will be heard and explain the reasons for their decision. - The complainant to question the individual handling the complaint, and vice versa, about the complaint. - Any evidence, including witnesses who have been prior approved by the chair of the panel, to be questioned. - Members of the panel to question both the complainant and the individual about whom the complaint was made. - Final statements to be made by both parties involved.